 Assessing the Results

-- Altadis, Davidoff, Drew Estate, and General Cigar are the “Big Four” companies that withdrew from the 2020 PCA Trade Show.
-These four companies all met the minimum five cigar rule for the 2020 Performance Rankings.
-This accounted for 33 cigars assessed in 2020 or 20.93%.
-What this shows is these four companies release a lot of cigars assessed on this website.
+- Altadis, Davidoff, Drew Estate, and STG (which includes General and Forged) are the “Big Four” companies that withdrew from the 2020 PCA Trade Show.
+All of these companies met the minimum four-cigar rule for the 2022 Performance Rankings.
+This accounted for 27 cigars assessed in 2021 or 17.8% (up from 38 and 23.30% in 2020).

 2012 E.P.
 Carrillo (93.00)